 Jackie Schnurr, PhD

-Jackie Schnurr has been researching plant-animal interactions at GMF for over 20 years, starting as a Research Experiences for Undergraduate student at the Institute of Ecosystem Studies (now the Cary Institute) and continuing through her PhD research at Idaho State University to her current position as Associate Professor of Biology and Environmental Science at Wells College.
-Jackie has been investigating how canopy tree neighborhoods influence activity of small mammals, such as red-backed voles, white-footed and deer mice, and eastern chipmunks, which in turn affects the survival of tree seeds, eventually leading to changes in seedling recruitment.
+Jackie Schnurr has been researching plant-animal interactions at GMF for over 20 years, starting as a Research Experiences for Undergraduate student at the Institute of Ecosystem Studies (now the Cary Institute) and continuing through her Ph.D. research at Idaho State University to her current position as Associate Professor of Biology and Environmental Science at Wells College.
+Jackie has been investigating how canopy tree neighborhoods influence the activity of small mammals, such as red-backed voles, white-footed and deer mice, and eastern chipmunks, which in turn affects the survival of tree seeds, eventually leading to changes in seedling recruitment.
 Her current research at GMF is focused on small mammal exclosures that were established in 1994.
-She is documenting changes in both the tree seedling community and the herbaceous community that have been protected from small mammal herbivory.
+She is documenting changes in both the tree seedling community and the herbaceous community that has been protected from small mammal herbivory.

 Yale School of Forestry and Environmental Studies